-ANNUAL FREEZE/THAW BRIDGE INSPECTION

-PURPOSE: The purpose of this Policy Directive is to establish the procedures and protocol by which MassHighway personnel will conduct a yearly inspection for freeze/thaw damage to bridges during the month of April.
-This Policy Directive replaces and supersedes Policy Directive P-99-008, dated 9/30/99, and any other previously issued directives relative to freeze/thaw bridge inspections.

-SCOPE: Annual freeze/thaw bridge inspections will be conducted jointly by the District Bridge Inspection Units and District Maintenance Sections, and will include all bridges over public highways.
-The purpose of the inspection will be to find areas of concrete that have been weakened by winter freeze/thaw cycles, and to remove any pieces that may present a safety issue for vehicular and/or pedestrian traffic below the structure.

-PROCEDURES: All freeze/thaw inspections will be conducted in accordance with the protocols contained in the Yearly Freeze/Thaw Bridge Inspection - Inspection Training Reference Guide.
-All inspections will be conducted by members of the District Bridge Inspection Unit, with direct assistance from District Maintenance crews.
-All bridges to be inspected will be prioritized within one (1) of the following categories:

-- 1 Bridges with known problematic histories of concrete deterioration.
+4 Number: P-07-001 Date: 03-19-07 POLICY DIRECTIVE Luisa Paiewonsky (signature on original) COM MISSIONER, HIGHWAY DIVISION ANNUAL FREEZE/THAW BRIDGE INSPECTION Massl month any of POSE: The purpose of this Policy Directive is to establish the procedures and protocol by which Highway personnel will conduct a yearly inspection for freeze/thaw damage to bridges during the of April.
+This Policy Directive replaces and supersedes Policy Directive P-99-008, dated 9/30/99, an her previously issued directives relative to freeze/thaw bridge inspections.
+E: Annual freeze/thaw bridge inspections will be conducted jointly by the District Bridge Inspection Units the in and District Maintenance Sections, and will include all bridges over public highways.
+The purpose of spection will be to find areas of concrete that have been weakened by winter freeze/thaw cycles, and to e any pieces that may present a safety issue for vehicular and/or pedestrian traffic below the structure. in the condu CEDURES: All freeze/thaw inspections will be conducted in accordance with the protocols contained Yearly Freeze/Thaw Bridge Inspection - Inspection Training Reference Guide.
+All inspections will b cted by members of the District Bridge Inspection Unit, with direct assistance from District enance crews.
+All bridges to be inspected will be prioritized within one (1) of the following bries: ٠ 1 - Bridges with known problematic histories of concrete deterioration .
 Bridges in this category will be inspected first.
-The District Maintenance section will be responsible for providing all required equipment and Traffic Management Plans (TMPs) in order to perform a thorough close-up inspection and immediately remove all areas of weakened concrete. - 2 Bridges that have deteriorated concrete but no known prior problematic histories.
+The District Maintenance section will be responsible for providing all required equipment and Traffic Management Plans (TMPs) in order to perform a thorough close-up inspection and immediately remove all areas of weakened concrete. • 2 - Bridges that have deteriorated concrete but no known prior problematic histories.
 Bridges in this category will initially be inspected via a visual inspection from the ground.
 Any areas of weakened concrete not determined to pose an immediate safety risk will be clearly identified for removal by a Maintenance crew at a later date during the freeze/thaw inspection period.
-In the event a close-up inspection is deemed necessary by the District Bridge Inspection Unit, the District Maintenance section will be responsible for providing all required equipment and TMPs in order to perform a thorough close-up inspection and immediately remove all areas of weakened concrete. - 3 Bridges that have neither deteriorated concrete nor a known prior problematic history.
+In the event a close-up inspection is deemed necessary by the District Bridge Inspection Unit, the District Maintenance section will be responsible for providing all required equipment and TMPs in order to perform a thorough close-up inspection and immediately remove all areas of weakened concrete. • 3 - Bridges that have neither deteriorated concrete nor a known prior problematic history .
 Bridges in this category shall only require a visual inspection from the ground.
 Any potential areas of weakened concrete will be identified for a follow-up close-up inspection and/or removal at a later date if necessary.